w3f/polkadot-spec/docs/chap-host-api.md

 ###### Definition -def-num- ECDSA Verify Error {#defn-ecdsa-verify-error}

-**EcdsaVerifyError** is a varying data type ([Definition 188](id-cryptography-encoding#defn-varrying-data-type)) that specifies the error type when using ECDSA recovery functionality.
+**EcdsaVerifyError** is a varying data type ([Definition -def-num-ref-](id-cryptography-encoding#defn-varrying-data-type)) that specifies the error type when using ECDSA recovery functionality.
 Following values are possible:

 ###### Table 5.
 Table of error types in ECDSA recovery {#tabl-ecdsa-verify-error}